About Huawei mobile phone deals

 - Sony – A top end, Sony Xperia phones will cost you similar money to the flagship Huawei phones.
 We're not all that enamoured with Sony phones here at Cable.co.uk, mainly because we feel there are better options for the money.
 However, those of you who are brand loyal may consider the name more important than other considerations

 - OnePlus – Is a Chinese manufacturer whose aim is to offer you top-specced handsets for less money.
-To that end, the OnePlus 8 Pro is similarly priced to the P40.
-It also carries on down the range with similar offerings to Huawei, but utilising the Android operating system
+To that end, the OnePlus 9 is a good alternative to the P50.
+It also carries on down the range with similar offerings to Huawei, but utilizes the Android operating system

 Frequently asked questions